TIBCOSoftware/flogo/docs/content/faas/how-to.md

 cd lambda
 ```

-After that, your application is created
+Your Flogo app is now created.

 ### Build the application

-We will be building an embedded application [-e] option and with target shim [-shim] option using the trigger id as shim
+We will be building an embedded application [-e] option and with target shim [-shim] option using the trigger id as the shim.
+Note that the AWS Lambda trigger leverages a makefile to kick off the build process, the build process must happen within a container, as a Golang .so (plugin) is built, and at the time of this writing, plugins can only be built on Linux.

 ```bash
 flogo build -e -shim my_lambda_trigger
 ```

-This command will pull the docker image 'eawsy/aws-lambda-go-shim:latest' locally and build the zip file needed to run in AWS lambda.
+This command will pull the docker image 'eawsy/aws-lambda-go-shim:latest' locally and build the zip file needed for deployment to AWS Lambda.

 Once this command finishes successfully the zip file (handler.zip) will be located in your app directory (for example /path/to/app/lambda/src/lambda/handler.zip).